-iPassive is a newly launched product which claims to help you make money passively.
-Can it really help you earn some dough online or if it's a scam and something you should avoid?
-In this iPassive review, we share the things you need to know about this system.
+iPassive is a newly launched product that claims to help you make money passively.
+Can it really help you earn some dough online or is it a scam and something you should avoid?
+In this iPassive review, we share what you need to know about this system.

 iPassive Review – What Is It?

 As soon as you visit the product’s sales page, you will be greeted by a bold claim.
-It says you can generate ‘insane passive income' with this brand-new loophole and that it works in any niche.
-It goes on to say the traffic is 100% free and you won’t have to invest a dime.
+It says you can generate ‘insane passive income with this brand-new loophole and that it works in any niche.
+It says the traffic is 100% free and you won’t have to invest a dime.

 The product is created by an internet marketer called Trevor Carr, and he claims his system is weird and evergreen.
-Just do the work once, and reap in rewards month after month on total autopilot.
-Similar programs which rely on excessive misleading statements hardly work and often turn out to be scams which one must avoid.
+Just do the work once, and reap the rewards monthly on total autopilot.
+Similar programs which rely on excessively misleading statements hardly work and often turn out to be scams which one must avoid.

-Not saying you cannot make a passive income, but there are no cash printing loopholes in existence.
-It takes in a lot of efforts, time and some luck to make a living online and make close to this daily:
+Not saying you cannot make a passive income, but there are no cash-printing loopholes in existence.
+It takes a lot of effort, time, and some luck to make a living online and make close to this daily:

-Don’t have high hopes from this system just yet, these results are anything but typical.
-There’s absolutely no way you’ll make this on a daily basis without an email list, following or a website.
+Don’t have high hopes for this system just yet; these results are anything but typical.
+There’s absolutely no way you’ll make this daily without an email list, following, or a website.
 We have been in the internet marketing space since 2012 and have seen hundreds of programs come and go.

-That’s simply not true, and looks like it’s just a desperate attempt to get sales.
-The sales letter mentions everything but has no mention of how Trevor’s ‘weird’ loophole actually works.
-It goes on to share a story of a mentor and a student, their copy-paste get rich quick formula and tons of income screenshots, but you won’t find a hint about what you’ll actually learn in the training.
+That’s simply not true, and it looks like it’s just a desperate attempt to get sales.
+The sales letter mentions everything but does not mention how Trevor’s ‘weird’ loophole actually works.
+It goes on to share a story of a mentor and a student, their copy-paste get-rich-quick formula, and tons of income screenshots, but you won’t find a hint about what you’ll actually learn in training.

 The Video Training

-There’s no mention of what you’ll be learning but the website does share what you’ll get as a member.
-You will get instant access to 20 over the shoulder training videos in the members area and access to a private ‘VIP’ Facebook group.
-The product creator claims the process is laid out in a step-by-step manner and is newbie-friendly.
+There’s no mention of what you’ll be learning, but the website does share what you’ll get as a member.
+You will get instant access to 20 over-the-shoulder training videos in the members’ area and access to a private ‘VIP’ Facebook group.
+The product creator claims the process is laid out step-by-step and is newbie-friendly.
 In his words, you can follow the same path his student did (and make a fortune).

 They also supposedly share a few ‘cash machines’ so you won’t have to do any of the work.
 It sounds funny if you think about it for a minute with an open mind.
 Why would you expect rewards for work you didn’t do?
-It’s only you and your actions which determine how your future will loo like.
-Money just can’t grow on a tree out of nowhere.
+It’s only you and your actions that determine how your future will look like.
+Money just can’t grow on a tree out of anywhere.

 Is iPassive a Scam?

-There are far better programs for learning affiliate marketing if that's something of your interest.
+There are far better programs for learning affiliate marketing if that interests you.
 Our top recommended training teaches just that and has helped hundreds of people create a realistic 5-figure monthly revenue.
 Definitely give it a go if you’re interested in working from home and want to make a living working online.

-The training works, but it does require some work and commitment from your end like a real business.
-Put in the work and you’ll reap the rewards, there’s no other way!
+The training works, but it requires work and commitment from your end like a real business.
+Put in the work and you’ll reap the rewards; there’s no other way!